 - A. Information and referral

-- B. Personal advocacy/accompaniment
+- B. Personal advocacy or accompaniment

 - C. Emotional support, safety, and health services

-- D. Shelter/Housing services
+- D. Shelter or housing services

 - E. Criminal/Civil justice system assistance

-- F. Education/Employment/Life skills
+- F. Education, employment, or life skills

-31A.
+18A.
 Information and referral services

 Instruction: Report the total number of trafficking victims and eligible family members who received information and referral services during the reporting period.
 Then report the number of times each service subcategory was provided during the reporting period.
 Zero (0) is a valid response.
 Because some clients may receive multiple services, the total number of times that services were provided within a category may be greater than the number of clients who received those services.